bencompton/jest-cucumber/docs/AdditionalConfiguration.md

 import { defineFeature, loadFeature } from 'jest-cucumber';

 const feature = loadFeature('./features/RocketLaunching.feature', {
-  tagFilter: ['@included']
+  tagFilter: '@included and not @excluded'
 });

-//No scenarios defined yet
+...
+...
+...
 ```

-In this case with a tag filter and no scenarios defined, jest-cucumber will raise an error about the first scenario, and will not raise an error about the second scenario.
+In this case, jest-cucumber will run the scenario tagged `@included`, and will skip the scenario tagged `@excluded`.
+The tag filtering expressions are very powerful and can include `not`, `and`, `or`, as well as parenthesis.

 ## Scenario title templates